reactome/reactome_galaxy/galaxy/README.md

 Follow logs with `docker logs -f galaxy`

 Once ready, navigate to `http://localhost:8080` for the Galaxy UI, the plugin should be available in the tool panel.

+Note this assumes that java available in the galaxy container image, via the path in the `command` field of `local_tools/reactome/reactome.xml`, adjust as needed.